The Frog and the Ox: Artistic uses

 The fable was a favourite in England and was put to popular use on 18th century china by the Fenton pottery and in the 19th century by the Wedgwood pottery.
 This was on its Aesop series of coloured plates, signed by Emile Lessore in the 1860s.
 Minton's pottery also used the fable on a series of Aesop tiles a little later.
-In France a biscuit porcelain figure group illustrating the fable was issued by the Haffreingue porcelain factory at Boulogne between 1857–1859.
+In France a biscuit porcelain figure group illustrating the fable was issued by the Haffreingue porcelain factory at Boulogne between 1857 and 1859.
 The ox is modeled lying on the ground and looking down at the frog directly in front.

 Other uses have been the appearance of the fable on stamps during the centenary of La Fontaine's death in 1995.
 In France it was on one of a strip of six 2,80 franc stamps, each illustrating a different fable; in Albania the fable appears by itself on the 25 leke stamp and as part of the over-all design of the 60 leke commemorative.
 Then on the 400th centenary of La Fontaine's birth in 2021, Hungary featured it on the four-stamp commemorative sheet designed by Zsolt Vidák.

 Among the composers who have set the fable are the following: